 According to Ericsson, Gladwell’s work is a simplistic view of his research (that anyone can be automatically master any expertise when worked on several hours).
 He later clarified that in his study, the 10,000 hours is not the magical number to become a master, but only the average time spent by the elites practising.
 It took some only 2,500 hours, but others took more than 25,000 hours to attain great performance.

 It is on our advantage that the rule is inaccurate.
 It only means that we can be a master of any field within less than 10,000 hours.
 However, it could also mean that even if it took us more than 10,000 hours, we can never master a field.

 Additionally, a new study in Princeton that there is only a 12% difference in performance when practising in various fields.

 A study by students from Case Western Reserve University argues that deliberate practice delivered only 26% performance difference in games, 21% in music, 18% in sports, 4% in education, and only less than 1% performance difference on professions.
 This only shows that deliberate practice can help little to none performance difference in areas such as music and sports.
 Moreover, this is useless to rapidly changing fields such as technology and business.

 How can we use the 10,000 hours rule properly to succeed?

 Finding what you are truly passionate about is the first key in succeeding.
-What is the use of practicing thousands of hours in basketball if you never really liked it to begin with?
-In doing business, find the niche you are most interested about.
+What is the use of practising thousands of hours in basketball if you never really liked it, to begin with?
+In doing business, find the niche you are most interested in.
 Let’s take ‘technology’ for an example.

 Take time daily on things that can improve your business.
 Ask yourself how can my website get better?
 How can I attract traffic?